Jump to content

 BA Secondary Education (Gymnasiallehramt)

-In cooperation with the Universities of Tübingen and Konstanz, the Trossingen University of Music offers a comprehensive and coordinated programme of study in music for secondary school (Gymnasium) teachers with a second subject at the University or the emphasis subject jazz and popular music.
+In cooperation with the Universities of Tübingen and Konstanz, the Trossingen University of Music offers a comprehensive and aligned programme of study in music for secondary school (Gymnasium) teachers with a second subject at the University or the emphasis subject jazz and popular music.
 The first eight semesters conclude with a Bachelor of Music, which both qualifies students for the Masters programme in Secondary Education and opens up artistic perspectives.
 The subsequent four-semester Masters programme in Secondary Education (Master of Education) qualifies students for the preparatory service (Referendariat)

 Jump to next section